EricFangzhaoWu/CMSC/README.md

 >+ Function Description

->>The goal of this function is to train a robust global sentiment classifier across multiple domains and an accurate domain-specific sentiment classifier for each domain when a small number of labeled samples in these domains,  the domain similarities between them, the general sentiment knowledge extracted from general-purpose sentiment lexicons, and the domain-specific sentiment knowledge of each domain extracted from both labeled and unlabeled samples.
+>>The goal of this function is to train domain-specific sentiment classifiers for multiple domains in a collaborative way by exploiting the common sentiment knowledge shared among them.
+Given a small number of labeled samples in multiple domains, the domain similarities between these domains, the general sentiment knowledge extracted from general-purpose sentiment lexicons, and the domain-specific sentiment knowledge of each domain extracted from both labeled and unlabeled samples, this function will learn a global sentiment model shared by all domains to capture the general sentiment knowlege and a domain-specific sentiment model for each domain to capture the domain-specific sentiment expressions.
+The final domain-specific sentiment classifier of each domain is the combination of the global sentiment model and their domain-specific sentiment model.

 >+ Input

 >>**X**:  a N*D matrix, represents the feature vectors of labeled samples from multiple domains, where N is the number of all labeled samples and D is the dimension of the feature vector.

->>**y**:   a N*1 vector, represents the sentiment labels of these labeled samples, where +1 for positive sample and -1 for negative sample.
+>>**y**:   a N*1 vector, represents the sentiment labels of these labeled samples, where +1 for positive samples and -1 for negative samples.

 >>**domain**:   a N*1 vector, represents the domain index of each labeled sample.